philc/book-notes/psychology/principles - ray dalio.md

   * Each problem you face is an opportunity.
 The painful ones are the greatest opportunities.
   * Don't avoid confronting problems because they are rooted in harsh realities that are unpleasant to look at.
-    * I think he's advising to weed out the emotion of shame if it's preventing you from overcoming your pride, acknowledging poor performance, and troubleshooting.
+    * I (think he's advising to weed out the emotion of shame if it's preventing you from overcoming your pride, acknowledging poor performance, and troubleshooting.)
   * "Once you identify a problem, don't tolerate it.
 You need to develop a fierce intolerance of badness of any kind, regardless of its severity."
-    * Well said.
-This is the emotion that's triggered in me when I see bugs, see our system fall down, or a debugging workflow is harder than it should be.
-    * I could use this framing a lot more in my life.
-"Why don't I have an efficient go-to healthy snack?
-I've gone long enough without it."
 * Diagnose problems to get at their root causes
   * Problem-solvers jump right to solution brainstorming once a problem is identified.
 Instead, diagnose/analyze it for 15m.
 Flesh out the picture of the problem, so you can see the root